Example pattern

 Solution → Need

-"Does the output meet the need?"
+“Does the solution meet the need?”

 Assessment

-See your pattern.
+See your making pattern

 Take the Assessment